echeran/smile-of-murugan/webbook/chapter19.md

 quite anonymous.

-Three authors were selected as typical of almost the whole range of modern Tamil prose--or rather, of that in contemporary Tamil prose which is valuable and full of promise for future development.[^more-nuance-better-holistic-appraisal]
+Three authors were selected as typical of almost the whole range of modern Tamil prose—or rather, of that in contemporary Tamil prose which is valuable and full of promise for future development.[^more-nuance-better-holistic-appraisal]

 [^more-nuance-better-holistic-appraisal]: Since this is a delicate issue, let me repeat once more: the fact that I have